Mortgage Rates by Credit Score

 Other Factors That Determine Mortgage Rates

-At this point, it’s clear that your credit is one of the key factors determining your mortgage rate.
+At this point, it’s clear that your credit is one of the crucial factors determining your mortgage rate.
 Though you don’t necessarily need an 800 credit score for the mortgage rate with the best conditions, your rating should fall within a “good” FICO range to assure leaders of your strong financial standing.

 Your Employment and Income